pabloturati/CS344-Assignment4/README.md

 `$ ./compileApp.sh`

 This will generate a binary executable file named `line_processor` in the root of the project.
-Refer to the next section on how to run the application and pass parameters.
+Refer to section Compile Commands section below on how to run the application and pass parameters.

 ### Option 2.
 Individual commands

 Refer to the contents of `compileApp.sh` for a detailed command list on how to manually compile using command line.
 Notice that this project was designed to be compiled with GNU99 standards.

 ### Option 3.
-Compile and run in single step
+Compile and run in single step (Compile run commands)

 `compileApp.sh` accepts the flag `-e`, in which case it will compile, generate the executable and immediately run it.
 To do this run:

-`$ compileApp.sh -e`
+`$ ./compileApp.sh -<FLAG>`

-### Compile run available commands

-The following flags can be passed to the compileApp.sh shell script:
+Where following flags can be passed to the compileApp.sh shell script:
     -m : (manual) run executable to take input from stdin and output from stdout -e : (execute) run executable getting standard in from default input1 (located in ./testfiles/testInputFiles/input1.txt) -t : (test) run executable and then run test script (see README section `Testing` for more details)